Jozef Cleber: Conductor

 In 1948, Cleber left the Netherlands to work for Radio Batavia in the Dutch East Indies, forming the Cosmopolitain Orkest.
-His wife and daughter followed later, but ultimately they divorced on 25 September 1951.
-Three months later, on 12 December 1951, he married Johanna Dirkje de Bruijn (born 1923), a cabaretière, in Jakarta.
-From this marriage, his second daughter, Karian, was born.
+His wife and daughter followed later.

 Cleber returned to the Netherlands to share the direction of AVRO's theatre orchestra with Gerard van Krevelen.
 In 1952, he formed De Zaaiers, a pops orchestra, for AVRO, which with additional string players expanded to become a newly formed Cosmopolitain Orkest a year later.
 In 1957, his orchestra won the ‘Golden Gondola’ in Venice.
 He also worked as an arranger not only for his own orchestra but also for the Metropole Orkest and Promenade Orkest.

 In the late 1950s and early 1960s, Cleber also worked as a staff conductor for Phonogram, making recordings with Conny Stuart, Corry Brokken, Mieke Telkamp, Jules de Corte, and Willy Alberti, among others.
 From 1962-64, Cleber lived in South Africa, trying unsuccessfully to start a new orchestra in Johannesburg.
-While in South Africa, Cleber recorded a long playing record titled "Charls Segal's Compositions", featuring the compositions of South African pianist and composer Charles Segal.
-Cleber returned to conduct De Zaaiers and the Cosmopoitain Orkest until 1966, when AVRO dissolved them during a period of cost cutting.
+While in South Africa, Cleber recorded a long playing record titled "Charles Segal's Compositions", featuring the compositions of South African pianist and composer Charles Segal.
+Cleber returned to conduct De Zaaiers and the Cosmopoitain Orkest until 1966, when AVRO dissolved them during a period of cost-cutting.